microsoft/AdaptiveCards/specs/DesignDiscussions/InputValidation.md

     "errorMessage": "Username must be between 5 and 50 characters long."
 }
 ```
-The main additions to the schema for input validation are the `"isRequired"`, `"regex"`, and `"errorMessage"` properties on inputs.
-These properties allow a card author to specify whether or not an input is required, what regular expression defines valid input, and what error message should be shown in case of invalid user input.
+All `Input.*` types will have the `"isRequired"`, and `"errorMessage"` properties added to them.
+These properties allow a card author to specify whether or not an input is required, and what error message should be shown in case of invalid user input.

-Although `regex` would only be supported on `Input.Text`, the `isRequired` and `errorMessage` properties would be supported on all `Input.*` types.
+Additionally, a `regex` property will be added to `Input.Text` to allow card authors to specify what regular expression defines valid input,

 ## Validation Rendering